-ESTATE OF MARTHA RAYE WILSON PERSONAL REPRESENTATIVE(S) REBECCA L SHEPHERD; CO-ADMINISTRATRIX 4604 MEREDITH ROAD KNOXVILLE, TN.
-37921 SAMMIE L VADEN; CO-ADMINISTRATRIX 1601 OPEN RANGE ROAD CROSSVILLE, TN.
-38555 NOTICE TO CREDITORS ESTATE OF TERESA NAN BROWN DOCKET NUMBER 81549-2 Notice is hereby given that on the 3 day of APRIL 2019, letters administration in respect of the Estate of TERESA NAN BROWN who died Feb 12, 2019, were issued the undersigned by the Clerk and Master of the Chancery Court of Knox County, Tennessee.
-All persons, resident and nonresident, having claims, matured or unmatured, against his or her estate are required to file the same with the Clerk and Master of the above ESTATE OF NELLE JOHNSON LANE PERSONAL REPRESENTATIVE(S) HELEN DOCKERY LAMBDIN; EXECUTRIX 5717 GLEN VALE DRIVE KNOXVILLE, TN.
+ESTATE OF TERESA NAN BROWN PERSONAL REPRESENTATIVE(S) ELLEN MANER; CO-ADMINISTRATRIX 1600 LA PALOMA DRIVE KNOXVILLE, TN.
+37923 CAROL DUVALL; CO-ADMINISTRATRIX 1025 EWA DRIVE CROSSVILLE, TN.
+38572 NOTICE TO CREDITORS ESTATE OF NELLE JOHNSON LANE DOCKET NUMBER 81544-3 Notice is hereby given that on the 2 day of APRIL 2019, letters testamentary in respect of the Estate of NELLE JOHNSON LANE who died Dec 11, 2018, were issued the undersigned by the Clerk and Master of the Chancery Court of Knox County, Tennessee.
+All persons, resident and non-resident, having claims, matured or unmatured, against the estate are required to file the same with the Clerk and Master of the above named court on or before the earlier of the dates prescribed in (1) or (2) otherwise their claims will be forever barred: (1) (A) Four (4) months from the date of the first date of the publication of this notice if the creditor received an actual copy of this notice to creditors at least sixty (60) days before the date (B) Sixty (60) days from the date the creditor received an actual copy of the notice to creditors if the creditor received the copy of the notice less than sixty (60) days prior to the date that is four (4) months from the date of first publication as that is four (4) months from the date of the first described in (1)(A):or (2) Twelve (12) months from the decedent's date of death.
+This the 2 day of APRIL, 2019 ESTATE OF NELLE JOHNSON LANE PERSONAL REPRESENTATIVE(S) HELEN DOCKERY LAMBDIN; EXECUTRIX 5717 GLEN VALE DRIVE KNOXVILLE, TN.
 37919 NOTICE TO CREDITORS ESTATE OF JAMES HOWARD LORD DOCKET NUMBER 81531-2 Notice is hereby given that on the 28TH day of MARCH 2019, letters testamentary in respect of the Estate of JAMES HOWARD LORD who died Feb 12, 2019, were issued the undersigned by the Clerk and Master of the Chancery Court of Knox County, Tennessee.
-All persons, resident and nonresident, having claims, matured or unmatured, against his or her estate are required to file the same with the Clerk and Master of the above named Court on or before the earlier of the dates prescribed in (1) or (2) otherwise their claims will be forever barred: (1)(A) Four (4) months from the date of the first publication of this notice if the creditor received an actual copy of this notice to creditors at least sixty (60) days before the date that is four (4) months from the date of this first publication; (B) Sixty (60) days from the date the creditor received an actual copy of the notice to creditors if the creditor received the copy of the notice less than sixty (60) days prior to the date that is four (4) months from the date of first publication as described in (1)(A): or (2) Twelve (12) months from the decedent's date of death This the 28TH day of MARCH, 2019.
+All persons, resident and nonresident, having claims, matured or unmatured, against his or her estate are required to file the same with the Clerk and Master of the above named Court on or before the earlier of the dates prescribed in (1) or (2) otherwise their claims will be forever barred: (1)(A) Four (4) months from the date of the first publication of this notice if the creditor received an actual copy of this notice to creditors at least sixty (60) days before the date that is four (4) months from the date of this first publication; (B) Sixty (60) days from the date the creditor received an actual copy of the notice to creditors if the creditor received the copy of the notice less than sixty (60) days prior to the date that is four (4) months from the date of first publication as described in (1)(A): or (2) Twelve (12) months from the decedent's This the 28TH day of MARCH, 2019.

-ESTATE OF JAMES HOWARD LORD PERSONAL REPRESENTATIVE(S) MARY JEAN BISHOP; EXECUTRIX 310 FAIRTREE DRIVE SEVERNA PARK, MD 21146 DONALD J. FARINATO ATTORNEY AT LAW 617 W. MAIN STREET KNOXVILLE, TN.
-37902 of the ramp.
-The older part of the parkway turns right and leads up to Look Rock and down the mountain to Chilhowee and Tellico Lake.
-But take a left and go back under the highway.
-There you'll begin to climb.
-The twolane road parallels the Little River initially and then follows the ridges and peaks mostly atop the mountain.
+ESTATE OF JAMES HOWARD LORD

+PERSONAL REPRESENTATIVE(S) MARY JEAN BISHOP; EXECUTRIX 310 FAIRTREE DRIVE

+SEVERNA PARK, MD 21146

+DONALD J. FARINATO ATTORNEY AT LAW 617 W. MAIN STREET

+KNOXVILLE, TN.
+37902

-PAGE C4 The Knoxville FOCUS Driving the Foothills Parkway to Wears Valley If you'd like to take the family on a day trip to see views of the Smoky Mountains you haven't seen before you should consider driving the extension of the Foothills Parkway that opened last fall.
+Driving the Foothills Parkway to Weirs Valley to take the family on a day trip to see views of the Smoky Mountains haven't seen before you should consider driving the extension of the Foothills Parkway that opened last fall.